 A quarter of us drink at levels that could put our health at risk.

-Regularly drinking more than the recommended amount over a long period can damage your liver.
+Many of us drink a bit more than we should.
+Regularly drinking more than the recommended amount of alcohol can damage your liver.
 This can lead to alcohol-related liver disease (ARLD) and liver cancer.

 What you can do to reduce liver damage from alcohol

 - Men and women should drink no more than 14 units per week.